nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

         A base class to bundle manufacturer/technology-partner-specific details about a component or device of an instrument.

-    :ref:`NXpeak`: (about to become complemented by NXpeak_fitting) A base class to describe peaks mathematically to detail how peaks in mass-to-charge-state ratio histograms (aka mass spectra) are defined and labelled as iontypes.

-    :ref:`NXpump`:
-        A base class to describe details about pump(s) used as components of an instrument.

-    :ref:`NXpulser_apm`:
-        A base class to describe the high-voltage and/or laser pulsing capabilities.

-    :ref:`NXreflectron`:
-        A base class to describe a kinetic-energy-sensitive filtering device for time-of-flight (ToF) mass spectrometry.

-    :ref:`NXstage_lab`:
-        A base class to describe the specimen fixture including the cryo-head.
-        Nowadays, stages of microscopes represent small-scale laboratory platforms.
-        Therefore, there is a need to define the characteristics of such stages in more detail, especially in light of in-situ experiments.
-Many similarities exists between a stage in an electron microscope and one in an atom probe instrument.
-Both offer fixture functionalities and additional components for applying e.g. stimuli on the specimen.

 Microscopy experiments, not only taking into account those performed on commercial instruments, offer users to apply a set of data processing steps.
 Some of them are frequently applied on-the-fly.
 For now we represent these steps with specifically named